-The methodology to calculate the number of school-aged children associated with the incoming personnel is the same as described for the Preferred Alternative in Section 3.5.4.1 (Socioeconomics, Preferred Alternative Environmental Consequences, Ebbing ANG Base and Surrounding Area).
-As described in Section 3.5.4.1, approximately 64.7 percent of the 801 dependents associated with the incoming personnel, or approximately 518 dependents, would be children.
+The methodology to calculate the number of school-aged children associated with the incoming personnel is the same as described for the Preferred Alternative in Section 3.5.4.1, Socioeconomics, Preferred Alternative Environmental Consequences, Ebbing ANG Base and Surrounding Area.
+As described in Section 3.5.4.1, approximately 64.7% of the 801 dependents associated with the incoming personnel, or approximately 518 dependents, would be children.
 Under a maximum case scenario, all 518 dependents would be of school age and would be enrolled in the ROI.
 Children of school age would be of varying ages and would attend the many schools throughout the ROI.
 Additional students may result in larger class sizes and additional pressures on resources and expenditures.
 However, additional students would also contribute to revenue generated.
 Based on a decade-long trend of declining enrollment numbers throughout Macomb County ISD, potential impacts to educational services from the additional students may be beneficial but would not be significant.

-- 28 Section 4.3.5, Noise, Mitigations, describes several potential adjustments in flight procedures - 29 the DAF is considering that can reduce noise levels to some degree.
-These mitigations would - 30 reduce adverse noise impacts to residential areas and reduce the number of residents and - 31 housing units newly exposed to noise levels of 65 dB DNL or greater.
-Residential areas - potentially affected by the mitigated noise profiles are shown in Section 4.4.5, Land Use, - 33 Mitigations, in Figure 4.4-4. - 34 Implementation of Alternative 2 with noise mitigations would result in fewer estimated - residents and housing units within the 65 dB DNL or greater noise contours than Alternative 2 - without noise mitigations (see Table 4.5-8).
+Section 4.3.5, Noise, Mitigations, describes several potential adjustments in flight procedures the DAF is considering that can reduce noise levels to some degree.
+These mitigations would reduce adverse noise impacts to residential areas and reduce the number of residents and housing units newly exposed to noise levels of DNL 65 dB or greater.
+Residential areas potentially affected by the mitigated noise profiles are shown in Section 4.4.5, Land Use, Mitigations, in Figure 4.4-5.

+Implementation of Alternative 2 with noise mitigations would result in fewer estimated residents and housing units within the DNL 65 dB or greater noise contours than Alternative 2 without noise mitigations (see Table 4.5-8).

 Table 4.5-8.
-Population and Housing Within the 65 dB DNL or Greater Noise Contours Under Alternative 2 with Mitigations
+Population and Housing Within the DNL 65 dB or Greater Noise Contours Under Alternative 2 with Mitigations

-Affected Units 5% Afterburner Scenario 50% Afterburner Scenario 95% Afterburner Scenario Alternative 2 (Unmitigated) Total affected population 18,098 18,417 18,799 Total affected housing units 5,855 5,968 6,099 Alternative 2 (Mitigated) Total affected population 16,390 16,093 15,773 Total affected housing units 5,287 5,193 5,095 Difference (%) Between Unmitig ated and Mitigated Total Affected Population -9% -13% -16% Total Affected housing units -10% -13% -16%
+Affected Units 5% Afterburner Scenario 50% Afterburner Scenario 95% Afterburner Scenario Alternative 2 (Unmitigated) Total affected population 18,098 18,417 18,799 Total affected housing units 5,855 5,968 6,099 Alternative 2 (Mitigated) Total affected population 16,390 16,093 15,773 Total affected housing units 5,287 5,193 5,095 Difference (%) Between Unmitigated a nd Mitigated Total Affected Population -9% -13% -16%